Uruguay election heads to runoff with leftist in the lead – DW – 10/28/2024

 Uruguay could see a leftist government after five years of conservative rule if Orsi secures a win in the runoff elections.

-Orsi has the backing of Jose Mujica, the 89-year-old former leftist guerrilla-turned-politician who is battling cancer.
+Orsi has the backing of Mujica, the 89-year-old former leftist guerrilla-turned-politician who is battling cancer.

 The candidate is also supported by moderate groups who like his business-friendly tone.